Arjun-57561/Array_and_ArrayList/README.md

 - │── SmallestDistance.java   # Finds two neighboring numbers with the smallest distance
 - │── ArrayConversion.java    # Converts an array to an ArrayList and vice versa
 - │── README.md               # Project documentation and instructions
+⚡ Functions & Methods
+File	Function	Description:
+- EvenOddArray.java	->seperateEvenOdd()	Reads user input and stores even and odd numbers in separate arrays.
+- SmallestDistance.java  ->	findSmallestNeighboringDistance()	Finds two neighboring numbers with the smallest absolute difference.
+- ArrayConversion.java ->	convertArrayAndArrayList()	Converts an array to an ArrayList and vice versa.

 ## 🛠️ **How to Run**: